• Skip to primary navigation

 As a result, the saltiness of the brine is diluted.
 When the respective concentrations of salted water swap over, the brine, which received water from the meat, travels back into the meat, taking its salt and any leaked flavor with it.

-Because the meat now has all that extra moisture trapped inside, even though it will lose the same amount of water during cooking that it would have lost before in infusion, it means it will still be lovely and juicy.
+Because the meat now has all that extra moisture trapped inside, even though it will lose the same amount of water during cooking that it would have lost before in infusion, it will still be lovely and juicy.

 As culinary king and science geek Harold McGee said, it is one rare occasion when the old enemy of water retention works for us rather than against us.

-• When meat is brined, it takes on more liquid and salt, which then proceeds to break down the proteins of the meat.
+- When meat is brined, it takes on more liquid and salt, which then proceeds to break down the proteins of the meat.

 Dry brine vs wet brine